jiapulidoar/FuturePresentation/source.md

 What is?
 >In number theory, a Leyland number is a number of the form **x^y + y^x** where x and y are integers greater than 1.

 This requirement is important, since without it every positive integer would be a Leyland number of the form x1 + 1x.
-Also, because of the commutative property of addition, the condition x ≥ y is usually added to avoid double-covering the set of Leyland numbers (so we have 1 < y ≤ x).
+Also, because of the commutative property of addition, the condition x ≥ y is usually added to avoid double-covering the set of Leyland numbers (so we have 1 < y ≤ x).<!-- .element: class="fragment" data-fragment-index="1"-->

 Take from [Wikipedia](https://en.wikipedia.org/wiki/Leyland_number)